 What if I quit smoking, including e-cigs, but already have a policy with smoker premiums?

 If you have quit smoking altogether, including using e-cigarettes, but already have life insurance and are paying smoker rates, you should inform your insurance carrier.
 If you have been smoke-free for at least 12 months, there is a good chance your premium costs would decrease.
 Your age does come into play when you reapply though so the sooner you quit the better your chances of cheaper life insurance.
+You could even try re-applying through an independent agency like Quotacy that works with multiple life insurance carriers to see if you can find premiums cheaper than what you’re currently paying.

 What if I just don’t disclose on my application that I sometimes use e-cigs?